 - Brush 2-3 times per day

 - Spend two full minutes brushing every tooth

 - Floss daily (when age-appropriate)

-Pro Tip: You can make teeth brushing time fun for kids by downloading an app or creating a game that will encourage them to brush for two full minutes.
+Pro Tip: You can make teeth brushing time fun for your kids by downloading an app or creating a game that encourages them to brush for two minutes.

 Tip #3 Limit Sugary Foods And Drinks From Your Kids’ Diet